aya49/202105_sfu_setup_pythoncpp/writeup.md

 s.strip()          # 'hplloworld!'; strips whitespaces
 ```

-An **list** is a dynamic (meaning it can change in length) list of values not necessarily of the same data type; lists are also nest-able.
+A **list** is a dynamic (meaning it can change in length) list of values not necessarily of the same data type; lists are also nestable.

 The index of a list starts at `0` and can be accessed with `[...]`.